 Due to concerns regarding COVID-19, as a reminder please remember to practice social distancing (at least six feet) when visiting the Park

-With approximately eight miles of dedicated bicycle and pedestrian pathways, Randall’s Island Park provides an ideal urban oasis for walking, running and biking.
+With approximately ten miles of dedicated bicycle and pedestrian pathways, Randall’s Island Park provides an ideal urban oasis for walking, running and biking.
 The non-vehicular waterfront pathways can be used for recreation or to commute between NYC’s boroughs.

 Enjoy a pleasant stroll or take a vigorous run/bike ride on Randall’s Island Park’s miles of pathways.
 The wide pathways, which are paved and primarily flat, are free from cars, trucks and buses.
 Whether you take one of the suggested routes below, explore on your own with our Run-Walk-Bike guide, or join us for a walking or biking tour – you are bound to enjoy your experience.